sciactive/nephele/packages/nephele-serve/README.md

 # Cluster with PM2

-You can load Nephele as a cluster using PM2.
+You can load Nephele as a cluster of worker processes using PM2.
 The following will start a cluster of 8 instances serving users' home directories.

 ```sh
 sudo npm install -g pm2